Professors: Lisa Dierker;

 Cognitive Science Concentration.
 Cognitive science is the interdisciplinary study of mental processes.
 Many areas of psychology contribute to the study of cognitive science, including cognitive psychology, developmental psychology, and cognitive neuroscience, fields that most typically use scientific research methods to study human mental processes.
 Beyond psychology, scholars use diverse methods to study mental processes in humans and nonhumans including fields such as philosophy of mind, neuroscience and behavior, artificial intelligence, linguistics, education, and others.
 The focus of course work within our department involves understanding the mental and underlying neural processes involved in areas such as human perception, attention, memory, language, and reasoning, as well as the development of these processes over the lifespan, and participation in laboratory research is expected.
 See the Cognitive Science Worksheet on the department website for requirement details.

 Cultural Psychology Concentration.
 Cultural psychology considers how the vast domain of culture and society is studied by psychologists, how cultural dynamics influence individuals, and how cultural practices define the various psychologies we practice.
-Many areas within psychology contribute to the study of cultures, including psychological measurement; social psychology both experimental and qualitative; clinical psychology; developmental psychology; historical psychology; and cultural psychology.
+Many areas within psychology contribute to the study of cultures, including psychological measurement; social psychology, both experimental and qualitative; clinical psychology; developmental psychology; historical psychology; and cultural psychology.
 Beyond psychology, scholars in allied human sciences contribute to better understanding the dynamic relation of culture and psychology.
 Methods and theories abound in culture and psychology.
 Some focus on comparative research, others on ways of bringing the presence of underrepresented populations into scholarly projects, and some examine sociopolitical differences both between and within societies.
-While investigating social structures such as race, ethnicity, religion, gender, sexuality, and class often are central to works in this area, also of importance is understanding how such forces come to manifest themselves within the field of psychology and in our collective psychologies.
-See the Cultural Psychology worksheet on the department website for requirement details.
+While investigating social structures such as race, ethnicity, religion, gender, sexuality, and class is often central to works in this area, also of importance is understanding how such forces come to manifest themselves within the field of psychology and in our collective psychologies.
+See the Cultural Psychology Worksheet on the department website for requirement details.